 Admission to the graduate program is contingent upon acceptance by both the Department of Interior Architecture and The Graduate School.
-The UNCG Graduate School requires academic transcripts, GRE scores, and letters of recommendation from all applicants.
-Applicants should have a minimum 3.0 grade point average in undergraduate work.
+The UNCG Graduate School requires academic transcripts and letters of recommendation from all applicants.
+Applicants should have a minimum 3.0-grade point average in undergraduate work.
 In addition to the application materials required by The Graduate School, the following two items are critical for admissions to our program.

-Selected candidates will be invited for a personal interview either face-to-face or online after all the documents for admission are submitted.
+Selected candidates will be invited for a personal interview, either face-to-face or online, after all the documents for admission are submitted.
 An undergraduate professional degree in interior architecture or interior design is preferred.
 Candidates who do not hold a professional undergraduate degree in interior architecture or interior design but are graduates of related environmental design programs, such as architecture or industrial design, can be admitted but may be required to complete specific undergraduate prerequisite courses in interior architecture as part of their graduate studies.
-Such decisions will be based upon individual evaluation of credentials, portfolio, and design experience.
-Individuals who do not have a design-related undergraduate degree or a significant amount of design-related undergraduate coursework are often encouraged to apply for the department’s professional degree program — the Bachelor of Fine Arts in Interior Architecture.
+Such decisions will be based upon the individual evaluation of credentials, portfolio, and design experience.
+Individuals who do not have a design-related undergraduate degree or a significant amount of design-related undergraduate coursework are encouraged to apply for the department’s professional degree program — the Bachelor of Fine Arts in Interior Architecture.

 The Department offers a Post-Baccalaureate Certificate in Historic Preservation that may be earned in tandem with the MFA in Interior Architecture or pursued as a stand-alone certificate by those seeking to gain additional expertise in the HP field.
 Those applying for the Post-Baccalaureate Certificate are strongly encouraged to apply by April 1.

-How to Apply
+How To Apply